 We have lots more plain English analysis of Catherine McKinnell’s voting record on issues like health, welfare, taxation and more.
 Visit Catherine McKinnell’s full vote analysis page for more.

-Catherine McKinnell never rebelled against their party in this parliament
+Catherine McKinnell has hardly ever rebelled against their party in the current parliament.
+Find out more.

 Labour MP for Newcastle upon Tyne North

 Entered the House of Commons on 6 May 2010 — General election